taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Asoka takes a small bite out of the lumpy apple, then immediately grimaces, turning away from the apple.
 Rhee covers her mouth in horror.

-Asoka, via clothes-writing: "Augh, sour!
-You'd love it Min."
+Asoka, via clothes-writing: "Augh, so sour!
+You'd love it, Min."

 Asoka offers the lumpy apple to Min.
 Min readily reaches for it while rolling her eyes at Rhee.